Ultra-fast Spectroscopy for High-Throughput and Interactive Quantum Chemistry: Theory

 \subsubsection{Linear Response Formalism}

 In contrast to the solution of the nuclear Schr\"odinger equation within the harmonic approximation which refers to a local minimum region of the PES, an electronic transition can be induced at every point of a PES.
 An efficient but approximate method should recover qualitatively correct spectra to reliably highlight characteristic electronic structural features of the system of interest.
 The solution of the Roothaan--Hall equation in a Hartree--Fock or Kohn--Sham density functional theory (DFT) formalism yields molecular orbital coefficients as eigenvectors and the molecular orbital energies as eigenvalues.
-Estimating a vertical transition energy $\omega_{ia\sigma}$ from the ground state to an electronic state assumed to be characterized by a single electron substitution from the occupied orbital $i$ to the virtual orbital $a$ (both of spin $\sigma$), denoted by $a \leftarrow i$, as the difference $\Delta_{ia\sigma}$ of the orbital energy of the virtual, $\varepsilon_{a\sigma}$, and the occupied, $\varepsilon_{i\sigma}$, orbitals,
+In this work, the vertical transition energy $\omega_{ia\sigma}$ from the ground state to an electronic state assumed to be characterized by a single electron substitution from the occupied orbital $i$ to the virtual orbital $a$ (both of spin $\sigma$), will be denoted by $a \leftarrow i$.
+It can be estimated as the difference $\Delta_{ia\sigma}$ of the orbital energy of the virtual, $\varepsilon_{a\sigma}$, and the occupied, $\varepsilon_{i\sigma}$, orbitals,

-will not be reliable in most cases.
+This excitation energy will not be reliable in most cases.
 Nonetheless, it may serve as a good baseline model to improve on.
 The necessity of relaxation of the orbitals in the excited configuration required specific procedures.
 The maximum overlap method\cite{Gilbert2008} relaxes the orbitals through an additional self-consistent-field calculation with the electronic occupation corresponding to the $a \leftarrow i$ excitation.
 Similarly, the restricted open-shell Kohn--Sham theory aims at relaxing the molecular orbitals in an excited state, but, in contrast to the previous method, does so simultaneously for a linear combination of all determinants that are spin partners in a transition, so that it provides an excited state that is a pure spin state\cite{Rohrig2003, Ziegler1977, Frank1998}.

 The linear response TD-DFT (LR-TD-DFT)\cite{Runge1984, Casida1998, Burke2005} and the time-dependent Hartree--Fock (TD-HF) methods both derive from the problem of a molecular system perturbed by a small electric field.
 They lead to an eigenvalue problem\cite{Casida1995, Dreuw2005}